 For many, it's tempting to view spine surgery as a "quick fix."
-However, with a few exceptions, it is typically recommended to try non-surgical treatment for at least several weeks or months before seeing a spine surgeon.
-While surgery can fix a specific anatomical problem, such as a disc pressing on a nerve, the only way to completely heal is through a sustained exercise and rehabilitation program.
-Even with surgery, you'll need to exercise.
+However, it is typically recommended to try nonsurgical treatment for at least several weeks or months before consulting a spine surgeon (with a few exceptions).
+While surgery can fix a specific anatomical problem, such as a herniated disc pressing on a nerve, conditions like degenerative disc disease are better managed with a long-term plan for physical therapy and exercise.

 Mistake #4: Postponing back surgery for too long

-MRI scans are just pictures; they do not show pain.
-In fact, you may have terrible pain and an MRI scan that shows a normal-looking spine, or you may have an MRI that shows a large herniated disc yet have no pain.
-A skilled physician will be able to read your MRI results and combine them with a full clinical work up to produce an accurate diagnosis.
+Imaging tests like MRI or CT scans are just pictures; they do not show pain.
+In fact, you may have terrible pain and a scan that shows a normal-looking spine, or you may have a scan that shows a large herniated disc, yet have no pain.
+A skilled physician will be able to read your imaging test results and combine them with information from your patient history and physical exam to produce an accurate diagnosis.

 Mistake #6: Remaining inactive

-If you are in pain, one or two days of doctor-recommended rest is fine.
-However, over time lack of activity will in fact lead to more pain.
+If you are in acute pain, a few days of doctor-recommended rest is fine.
+However, lack of activity can in fact lead to more pain over time, so don't stay idle too long.
 Keeping your back and supporting structures flexible and strong means that they can better support your spine, hasten the healing process, and minimize the chance of future pain or injury.
-The abdominal and back muscles don't get much exercise from everyday activities and need specific attention.
+The core abdominal and back muscles don't get much exercise from everyday activities and need specific attention.

-Most importantly, back pain is different for everyone, so trust yourself - and get educated about your situation - so you have the best chance of getting better quickly.
+Back pain is different for everyone, so trust yourself—and get educated about your situation—so you have the best chance of getting better quickly.